Blosc/blogsite/posts/roofline-surprising-story.rst

 As with the AMD platform, CPU-bound operations exhibit similar performance for both on-disk and in-memory contexts.
 The notable exception remains the small matrix multiplication (matmul0), which performs significantly worse on-disk.
 This recurring pattern pinpoints a clear opportunity for future optimization efforts.

+Finally, and in addition to its on-disk performance, Blosc2 offers a significant cost advantage.
+With the `recent rise in SSD prices <https://arstechnica.com/gadgets/2025/11/spiking-memory-prices-mean-that-it-is-once-again-a-horrible-time-to-build-a-pc/>`_, compressing data on disk becomes an economically attractive strategy, allowing you to store more data in less space and thereby reduce hardware expenses.

 Reproducibility
 ---------------